Initial boundary value problem for 1D scalar balance laws with strictly convex flux: Introduction and main results

-The minimization of the above functional exists which will be shown later and have certain particular geometric structure.
-Those curves will be known as the {\it characteristics}.
-Coming back to the pure initial value case\cite{manish}, the characteristic curves here are known as $h$-curves (for the definition of $h$-curve see section $2$) are not straight lines in general.
+The above functional \eqref{First functional} will be minimized over all such Lipschitz curves, although the minimizing curve might not be unique.
+Moreover, the minimizing curves have specific geometric structures and will be known as the {\it characteristics}.

+In the case of pure initial value problem \cite{manish}, the characteristic curves turn out to be {\em h-curves}, and in general, they are not straight lines.
+Below, let us give the definition {\em h-curves} suitable adapted to the quarter plane. \begin{definition}[\textbf{\textit{h}-curves}] Given any two points $(x_1, t_1)$ and $(x_2, t_2)$ in $[0, \infty)\times [0, \infty)$ with $0\leq t_2< t_1,$ the curve $X(t)$ with $X(t_1)=x_1$ and $X(t_2)=x_2$ is called a {\em h-curves} if there exists a unique $y_0\in \mathbb{R}$ such that following relation holds,

-In general for the boundary value problem, it is not possible to directly work with all the possible $h$-curves as we observed that for certain flux $f$ and $\alpha(t)$, the characteristic curve can cross the boundary and go out of the prescribed domain (see example \eqref{example1}).
-Not only that, as an effect of the source term the $h$-curve may oscillate along the boundary (which is $t$-axis) and meet the boundary countably many times (see example \eqref{example2}).
-This phenomenon is completely different from the homogeneous case $\alpha(t)=0.$ For the homogeneous case, Joseph and Gowda \cite{joseph} showed that the characteristic curve is at most of three pieces of line segments.
-Unlike them, here characteristic curve may consist of multi-piece $h$-curves, in fact, we stress that the characteristic curve consists of countably many pieces of $h$-curves along with the boundary data.
-This phenomenon makes our problem significantly different and more delicate as compared to the previous works on the initial-boundary value problems.
-In this case, the proofs are also much involved and new ideas are needed to overcome the difficulties.
-It will be shown that the minimization (see Theorem\eqref{bdf}) can be split into the minimization problem of two functionals known as the initial functional and boundary functional that are given by
+Moreover, for $x_2=0,$ we denote the unique point $y_0$ as $h(x_1,t_1,t_2)$ and for $t_2=0,$ we denote the unique point $y_0$ as $h(x_1-x_2, t_1).$ \end{definition} In the case of the initial boundary value problem, {\em h-curves} joining any two points of the quarter plane can cross the boundary and go beyond the prescribed domain (see \cref{example1}).
+Therefore such curves are not allowed to be a part of the minimization process and this complicates the structure of characteristics (see \cref{example2}).
+To be more precise, characteristics may oscillate along the boundary (which is $t$-axis) and meet the boundary at countably many points.
+This phenomenon is completely different from the homogeneous case $\alpha(t)=0$ in which Joseph and Gowda \cite{joseph} showed that the characteristic curve is at most of three pieces of line segments.
+Unlike them, in this scenario, characteristic curves obtained via minimization may consist of countably many pieces of {\em h-curves}, and this leads to new difficulties in utilizing the variational approach.

+As stated above, {\em h-curves} joining any two points can leave the quarter plane.
+Therefore, we introduce two sets $H_A (x,t)$ and $H_B (x,t)$ as follows: